-- Students must enroll in Composition I within their first 15 hours of credit work.
+- 1. Students must enroll in Composition I within their first 15 hours of credit work.
 If they fail or withdraw from Composition I, they must re-enroll in Composition I for the following semester and must continue enrollment in the course until they pass it. - 2.
-Students must earn a grade of "C" or better in ENG 1003 before enrolling in ENG 1013. - 1013 Composition II Develops further the skills learned in Composition I. Based on reading and discussion of various types of writing, the students' essays will provide practice in different kinds of rhetorical development including research and documentation.
-Pre-requisite: Keyboarding skills are required before enrolling in this class (see ENG 1003) and completion of ENG 1003 with a grade of "C" or better.
+Students must earn a grade of "C" or better in ENG 1003 before enrolling in ENG 1013. - 1013 Composition II Further studies principles and techniques of expository and persuasive composition, analysis of texts, research methods, and critical thinking, Pre-requisite: Keyboarding skills are required before enrolling in this class (see ENG 1003) and completion of ENG 1003 with a grade of "C" or better.
 Requisite: Students must earn a grade of "C" or better to pass the course.
-(F, S) ACTS: ENGL 1023 - World Literature to 1660 Introduces students to the analysis and interpretation of literary works from several historical periods ranging from early civilizations through the Renaissance.
-(F, S) ACTS: ENGL 2113 - World Literature since 1660 Introduces students to the analysis and interpretation of literary works from several historical periods ranging from the Renaissance to the present.
-(F, S) ACTS: ENGL 2123 - 2103 Introduction to Poetry Studies the major poetic forms and trends and is
+(F, S) ACTS: ENGL 1023 - 1103 Career Writing Emphasizes the writing skills required in various employment settings.
+Students develop and practice organization, grammar, mechanics, diction, and critical thinking as writing techniques as well as an understanding of audience, common business etiquette, and professionalism.
+Students will find the writing skills covered in this course useful in finding, applying for, getting, and maintaining a job in a chosen career field.
+Pre-requisites: Accuplacer score English/Sentence Skills of 55 or higher, ACT score English 15 or higher, and/or the completion of College Writing CPT 0103. - 2003 World Literature to 1660 Studies selected significant works of world literature from ancient, medieval, and renaissance periods.
+Includes study of movements, schools, and periods.
+(F, S) ACTS: ENGL 2113

-- designed to deepen the students' understanding of and appreciation for this most ancient of the literary arts.
+- 2013 World Literature since 1660 Studies selected significant works of world literature from the Renaissance to the present.
+(F, S) ACTS: ENGL 2123 - 2103 Introduction to Poetry Studies the major poetic forms and trends and is designed to deepen the students' understanding of and appreciation for this most ancient of the literary arts.
 (D) - 2113 Introduction to Fiction Focuses on short fiction and the novel.
 Discusses various modes and concepts of fiction; investigates reader expectations; analyzes form and theory.
-(D) - Introduction to Drama Studies the theatre as a literary phenomenon.
+(D) - 2123 Introduction to Drama Studies the theatre as a literary phenomenon.
 Investigates the form and theories of what makes good drama; analyzes structures and meanings based on various critical modes.
-(D) - Special Studies Offers the student a chance to investigate specific genres, specific groups of writers, and/or specific authors.
+(D) - 2133 Special Studies Offers the student a chance to investigate specific genres, specific groups of writers, and/or specific authors.
 Genre (such as science fiction), groups of writers (such as Native American authors), and specific authors (such as Shakespeare) change from semester to semester.
 May be taken twice for 6 hours of credit.
-(D) - American Literature I Studies major American authors, genres, and movements from the beginning through the Civil War.
-(D) ACTS: ENGL 2653 - American Literature II Studies major American authors, genres, and movements from the Civil War to the present.
-(D) ACTS: ENGL 2663 - Comparative Modern Grammars Studies major grammatical systems: traditional, structural, and transformational.
+(D) - 2323 American Literature I Investigates selected works of American literature from its beginnings to 1865.
+It is strongly recommended that the student should have completed ENGL 1013 Composition II with a "C" or better.
+(D) ACTS: ENGL 2653 - 2363 American Literature II Investigates selected works of American literature from 1865 to present.
+It is strongly recommended that the student should have complet- ed ENGL 1013 Composition II with a "C" or better. ((D) ACTS: ENGL 2663 - 2373 Comparative Modern Grammars Studies major grammatical systems: traditional, structural, and transformational.
 (D)